-Overview of facility project management concepts and methods.
-Course topics include: development of project plans and teams, sequencing of activities, development of schedules, estimating of resources, coordinating and monitoring of projects, and relocation and move management.
+Overview of facility project management concepts, phases and processes.
+Course topics include: development of project plans and teams, sequencing of activities, development of schedules, estimating of resources, coordinating and monitoring of facility projects, and review of project delivery methods and contracts.